DevNaga/devnaga.github.io/_posts/2019-02-11-callbacks-in-cpp.markdown

 <script src="https://gist.github.com/DevNaga/293137c98ba4e913cfb242ba1e0cb932.js"></script>

+A `select_class` is created for the following purposes.

+1. adding and removing socket descriptors
+2. waiting for connections

+A `tcp_server` class is created for the following purposes.

+1. create server socket.
+2. wait and accept new connections and store them.
+3. receive and dump connection data on the screen.

+the function pointer registration (aka using `std::bind`) is performed at the `tcp_server` class and given to the `select_class` as a `callback_data` containing the function of type `std::function<void(callback_data)>`.

+`select` then waits on all the file descriptors added via the `add_fd` mem function.
+If any fd is set, the callback of that particular fd is known by iterating via the callback vectors and is called.
+The client connected to the server via `accept` is then added to the filedescr set `allfd` via `add_fd` call to make the client wait as well.

+If a client closes the connection the `recv` call return 0 or less than 0 and the connection is then removed with the call to `rem_fd` mem function.

 I use `nc` on linux to test the server with `echo "Hello server" | nc 127.0.0.1 1244` to see if server accepts and dumps the client data on the screen.